$Q$-Laguerre spectral density and quantum chaos in the Wishart-Sachdev-Ye-Kitaev model: Microscopic spectral density and level statistics of the WSYK model

 As a further probe of the symmetries of the model, and the nature of the quantum dynamics, we carry out an analysis of level statistics.
 We first investigate an ultra-short-range correlator, the adjacent gap ratio, \cite{oganesyan2007,luitz2015,bertrand2016} that probes the quantum dynamics for times scales much larger than the Heisenberg time.
 It is defined as,

 where $\delta_i = E_i - E_{i-1}$ and the spectrum is assumed to be ordered.
 Its average value is sensitive to the symmetry of the system and the type of quantum dynamics.
 For an integrable system, $\left\langle r \right\rangle_\mathrm{P} \approx 0.38$, while for a quantum chaotic system, it is given by the random matrix prediction that depends on the symmetry class, $\langle r \rangle_{\rm RMT}\approx 0.5307,\ 0.5996,\ 0.674$, for the orthogonal, unitary, and symplectic symmetry classes, respectively~\cite{atas2016}.
 The advantage of $\langle r \rangle$, or its distribution function, is that it is not necessary to unfold the spectrum, i.e., to rescale it such that the mean level spacing is the same for all energies.
-Although the main focus of the paper is the region $E \sim 0$ where, as shown for the microscopic spectral density, the impact of the non-standard symmetry classes is stronger, we compute the average adjacent gap ratio over the full spectrum and for at least $2\times10^4$ disorder realizations for each $N$.
+Although the main focus of the paper is the region $E \sim 0$ where, as shown for the microscopic spectral density, the impact of the nonstandard symmetry classes is stronger, we compute the average adjacent gap ratio over the full spectrum and for at least $2\times10^4$ disorder realizations for each $N$.

 The results are extremely close to the random matrix predictions: $\langle r \rangle\approx 0.5307,\ 0.5995,\ 0.673$ for $N = 20, 22, 24$, respectively.
 We note that these values are not affected by the chiral symmetries that determine the precise random matrix universality class as the average is taken over the whole spectrum and the symmetries only have effect for $E \approx 0$.

-We also see that, indeed, the symmetries of the WSYK model for those $N$'s are fully consistent with those found in the microscopic spectral density calculation.
+We also see that, indeed, the symmetries of the WSYK model for those $N$ are fully consistent with those found in the microscopic spectral density calculation.
 This excellent agreement with random matrix theory is also a strong indication that dynamics is quantum chaotic for sufficiently long times.

 In order to test the limits of applicability of the random matrix results in the region $E \approx 0$ where global symmetries are important, we investigate the number variance, a long-range correlator that probes the quantum dynamics for shorter times than the adjacent gap ratio: